Archangels of Protection

 The phrase is useful only when the role stays layered.
 Scripture, later devotion, liturgy, esoteric reception, and modern spiritual practice do not all speak with the same authority.

-What archangels of protection means
+What archangels of protection mean before readers ask for safety

 Dr. James WrightPh.D.
 Religious Studies, Oxford